oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 ### Schema definition

->  author="Mike Rehder"
+<span class="comment-start" id="920" author="Mike Rehder"
-> date="2020-12-14T15:12:00Z"
->
-> Repeats from the map and list primitive
-> section.

-All entries in a map or list for one property or parameter must be of the same type.
+date="2020-12-14T15:12:00Z">Repeats from the map and list primitive section.</span>All entries in a map or list for one property or parameter must be of the same type.
 Similarly, all keys for map entries for one property or parameter must be of the same type as well.
 <span class="comment-end" id="920"></span>A TOSCA schema definition